Sneak Peek – Chapter 1 of “To Condemn a Witch”

 A hot sting from the executioner’s slap jolted Matilda back to life, the noose still tight around her neck.
 Now on the ground and gasping, she curled in a ball, wishing she could raise her tingling old hands to her head to stop the earsplitting ringing, but they were tied behind her back.

 “Reckoned you’d get off that easy, witch?” the executioner said, yanking her to standing and removing the noose.
 His hot breath reeked of ale.
 “Dinnae fash yourself.
-The noble witch hunter’s got something special planned for you.”
+The witch hunter’s got something special planned for you.”

 Her blurred vision slowly focused beyond the crumbling castle, where she’d been imprisoned for weeks, to the tar-covered stake awaiting her.
-Her legs felt weak, and the sound of her heartbeat thrashed in her ears.
+Her body felt weak, and the sound of her heartbeat thrashed in her ears.
 This canna be happening.

 Matilda tried to orient herself.
 Admiral Goring’s manor stood nestled in the forested hills to her right, looming as large as the man himself.
 Directly in front was the stake, with the entire village, plus neighboring clans, surrounding to watch.
 To the left were the worn stone steps leading to the water gate, where an older woman leaned against a cane.